niklaskorz/diesl/README.md

 - compat: Anything related to compability with other modules goes here (things like conversion functions)
 - extensions: Everything here will be compiled to C and registered to SQLite and can be used in queries
 - natural.nim: Contains everything for the parsing of the natural syntax
-- operations: Defines the very important operation datatype and it's functions.
+- operations: Defines the very important operation datatype and its functions.
 A operation represents anything that can be done in DieSL.
 - script.nim: Takes care of executing DieSL script in the NimVM and retrieving the operations from there

 ## Extending DieSL with New Operations